leafo/moonscript-site/index.md

 **MoonScript** is a dynamic scripting language that compiles into [Lua](http://www.lua.org/).
-It gives you the power of the fastest scripting language combined with a rich set of features.
+It gives you the power of one of the fastest scripting languages combined with a rich set of features.

     ```moon
     class Thing